 When the3D printer went on Kickstarter, it was funded in a matter of days.
 Some five thousand backers gave $2,277,182 to the company for the development of this impressive little all-in-one 3D printer.

-The killer feature of this inexpensive all-in-one 3D printer is its interchangeable tool heads.
+The killer feature of this inexpensive 3-in-1 3D printer is its interchangeable tool heads.
 The three function-giving modules can be swapped onto the Snapmaker’s X-axis rail for 3D printing, laser engraving, and CNC milling.

 The fused deposition modeling (FDM) 3D printing module accepts 1.75mm filament.
 The bed is heated (up to 100 degrees Celsius).
 But at only 125mm square and with a build height of 125mm, prints are rather limited in size.